There’s no place like home

 When I was in Japan, I’d take small bottles of Penderyn Whiskey with me for people to try.
 I wanted to help people understand Wales and our culture… and to my surprise, some of the locals had already heard of it!
 It just goes to show that for a small country, we punch way above our weight.

 The thing that people always comment on is how friendly and welcoming they find Wales.
 I love that.
 I like to think that we’re relaxed but love a good bit of hospitality!
 It’s exactly like exploring Wales- you can be in the middle of nowhere for ultimate tranquillity or try some adrenaline-filled activity all in the same place.
-There’s not many other countries I’ve visited across the world with that on offer…
+There are not many other countries I’ve visited across the world with that on offer…